MetaMask/test-snaps/README.md

 The contents of this repository have been moved to the [MetaMask/snaps](https://github.com/MetaMask/snaps/tree/main/packages/test-snaps) repository.
 This repository is no longer maintained.

+The new test snaps page can be found here: https://metamask.github.io/snaps/test-snaps/latest.

 ---

 A monorepo for Snaps used for QA and end-to-end tests, with an accompanying GitHub Pages website.